callum-hart/immutable-styles/docs.md

 Throws:

 ```
-[Unkown Base Class] The base class "div.baseClass" does not exist
+[Unknown Base Class] The base class "div.baseClass" does not exist

 Occurrence found: